zemi-taj-fromaz/STCEngine/README.md

 # STCEngine

-This is a small rendering engine developed for personal and academic purposes.
+This is a small rendering engine developed for personal and academic purposes (Windows only).

 Used libraries:
     GLM (mathematics)